yptheangel/openvino-starter-pack/README.md

 Debug:
 (If you are using python 2, just change the syntax print(hello) to print "hello")

-##How to use this repo
+###How to use this repo
+1. Create a build folder and then compile the applications

-1. `python setup.py`
+`python setup.py`

 2. Go to the build folder

     `cd build`

 3. There are three batch file that you can run as your demo On your windows command prompt, run
     a.
 Human Pose Estimation Demo

     `demo1.bat`

     b.
 Interactive Face Detection Demo

     `demo2.bat`

     c.
 Object Detection Demo SSD Async

     `demo3.bat`

-Let me know if you encounter a problem on your host machine and I would love to know what is the performance on your PC :).
+Let me know if you encounter problems on your side, do share with me what is the performance(FPS,frames per second) of the applications on your PC :).